Sidsharik/voc/README.rst

 .. image:: https://badges.gitter.im/pybee/general.svg
     :target: https://gitter.im/pybee/general

-A transpiler that converts Pytho code into Java bytecode.
+A transpiler that converts Python code into Java bytecode.
+"random change"

 This is experimental code.
 If it breaks, you get to keep all the shiny pieces.